MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-inline-tasks.md

  Starting in .NET Framework version 4, you can create tasks inline in the project file.
 You do not have to create a separate assembly to host the task.
 This makes it easier to keep track of source code and easier to deploy the task.
 The source code is integrated into the script.

  In MSBuild 15.8, the [RoslynCodeTaskFactory](../msbuild/msbuild-roslyncodetaskfactory.md) was added.
 For current development, be sure to use the RoslynCodeTaskFactory, not CodeTaskFactory.
+CodeTaskFactory only supports C# versions up to 4.0.

 ## The structure of an inline task